NavdeepTU/Html-Css-Javascript/README.md

-This repository contains projects that I have built using html, css and javascript during my training at Publicis Sapient.
+This repository contains some handy projects that I have built using html, css and javascript during my training at Publicis Sapient.

 The projects are hosted at below links:
 1. Expanding Cards - https://navdeeptu.github.io/Html-Css-Javascript/01%20Expanding%20Cards/